aido/AidoATP/README.md

 Isis ATP
 ========

-Isis Advance Trading Platform courtesy of the Open Payment Alliance.
+Isis Advanced Trading Platform courtesy of the Open Payment Alliance.

 forked from openpay/OpenPay

 What is IsisATP?
 ================

-IsisATP is an Automated Trading Platform primarily used for trading bitcoins (BTC) on various bitcoin exchanges.
+IsisATP is an automated trading platform primarily used for trading bitcoins (BTC) on various bitcoin exchanges.

 How does it work?
 =================

 On startup IsisATP goes into a learning mode for a configurable amount of time where it collects market data to be used by the trading algorithms.
-After the learning period is over the trading algorithms make a decision on whether it is favourable to trade at any given time.
+After the learning period is over the trading algorithms make a decision on whether it is favourable to trade that time.
 The trading algorithms currently implemented are:

 Arbitrage algorithm:
 --------------------